Are you looking for a high-paying remote side hustle? Have you considered being a virtual bookkeeper?

 You certainly get an idea if you like it or not!
 It may save you a lot of time and agony doing it this way.

-Also, I’ve taken the free BBL intro course out of curiosity.
+Also, I’ve taken the Free Bookkeeping intro class out of curiosity.
 It’s always great to see what other professionals in the industry are up to!
 I thought it was really well done and full of helpful information.

 6. In your opinion, what are the three core skills and tools needed to take up this side hustle?